ecchong/ecchong.github.io/_posts/2022/2022-01-09-create-new-ee.md

 # Notes
 EOL of CentOS 8 causing the default `ansible-builder` image, which is CentOS based, failed when trying to install any rpm using bindep.
 Use `EE_BUILDER_IMAGE` to specify a RHEL based build image instead.

+# Update
+- There is a great blog post [The anatomy of automation execution environments](https://www.ansible.com/blog/the-anatomy-of-automation-execution-environments) explaining the differences between upstream and downstream version of `ansible-builder`.
+The latest upstream `ansible-builder` has been updated to CentOS 8 stream.
+- Since GitHub Actions only support Ubunut runner, we can only use the upstream builder image `quay.io/ansible/ansible-builder` with CentOS 8 Stream.
+The RHEL 8 UBI builder image won't be able to pull any packages when running on a Ubuntu podman host.